civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 64

-  **(1)** The Canadian Transportation Agency, with the approval of the Minister of Transport, may, by order, exempt any regulated entity or class of regulated entities from the application of all or any part of sections `60` to `62`, on any terms that the Agency considers necessary.
+  **(1)** The Canadian Transportation Agency, with the approval of the Minister of Transport, may, by order, exempt any regulated entity or class of regulated entities from the application of all or any part of sections `60` to `62`, on any terms that the Agency considers necessary. **The order ceases to have effect on the earlier of the end of the period of three years that begins on the day on which the order is made and the end of any shorter period specified in the order.**

-  **(2)** The `Statutory Instruments Act` does not apply to an order made under subsection (1) in respect of a regulated entity, but the order must be published in the `Canada Gazette`.
+  **(2)** The `Statutory Instruments Act` does not apply to an order made under subsection (1) in respect of a regulated entity, but the order must be published in the `Canada Gazette` **and the reasons for the making of the order must be made available to the public**.

 #### Accessibility Plans — Regulations Under This Act